Gravesend bus hub

 - a new public access toilet facility in Barrack Row by Gravesham Borough Council.

-The Gravesend bus hub scheme is a £4.17 million project to be delivered by March 2022.
+The Gravesend bus hub scheme was a £4.17 million project which finished its construction phase in May 2022.

-The scheme has been allocated £1.6 million from the total sum of £4.9 million awarded by the Local Growth Fund (LGF), through the South East Local Enterprise Partnership, to deliver the Kent Thameside Local Sustainable Transport Programme.
+The scheme was allocated £1.6 million from the total sum of £4.9 million awarded by the Local Growth Fund (LGF), through the South East Local Enterprise Partnership, to deliver the Kent Thameside Local Sustainable Transport Programme.

 - £850,000 from our public transport budget